plant-microct-tools/leaf-traits-microct/README.md

 Note that the code works only for hypostomatous leaves with stomata on the abaxial surface at the moment.
 I will implement other types of leaves as I run into them.
 If you have some, please contact me.

+If you use this code to compute the geometric tortuosity and the path lengthening, please cite it as something like this ([full reference to the paper here](#references)):

+> ... using the python version (github.com/gtrancourt/microct-leaf-traits) of [Earles et al. (2018)](#references) method...

 #### What is being produced by the function:

 Stacks as tiff files